 The Mountains Win Again

-The title is a metaphor so on-the-nose it becomes profound.
-Life presents obstacles.
+The title is plain almost to the point of being obvious.
+Life puts obstacles in front of you.
 You try to climb them.
 Sometimes you make it.
-And sometimes—most times, if we’re being honest—the mountains win.
-They were there before you and they’ll be there after.
-Your struggle doesn’t diminish them.
-It doesn’t even register.
+Most times, if you’re honest, you don’t.
+The mountains were there before you and they’ll be there after.
+Your struggle doesn’t wear them down.
+It doesn’t even register with them.

 “Didn’t I tell you that I love you, baby?”

 Popper’s voice breaks on that line.
-Not dramatically, not for effect—just a small crack that reveals the size of the feeling underneath.
+Not for effect.
+Just a small crack that lets you hear the size of what’s underneath it.
 He’s asking a question he already knows the answer to.
 He told her.
 It wasn’t enough.
 The mountains won.